krizkontrolz/Home-Assistant-nextion_handler/UI_Design/README.md

 * ▶️ ['Neon' Material Design](/UI_Design/Material_Neon) - Dark Neon theme (glowing edges, accentuated by the blue cast).
 This design shows an alternate approach to dealing with the display constraints by accentuating one of its flaws (the strong blue cast) as a feature, rather than trying to minimise it.
 In the example files, the blue cast is used to give a strong glowing effect around the edges of graphical elements.

-* ▶️ [Minimalist Design](/UI_Design/Minimalist) - adapted from Yuhang Lu's concept and related adaptations to Home Assistant (see credits below).
+* ▶️ [Minimalist Design](/UI_Design/Minimalist) - adapted from [Yuhang Lu's concept](https://www.behance.net/gallery/88433905/Redesign-Smart-Home) and related adaptations to Home Assistant (see credits below).
 This clean, minimalist design is still mainly based on Material Design principles but uses thick bars/sliders and adds a flat circle background behind icons (as per Yuhang Lu's concept).
 The circle allows extra information to be conveyed, by using combinations of colors for both icons and backgrounds, while adding some understated additional visual appeal.
+The color themes and styles take their cues from [🌻tben's](https://ui-lovelace-minimalist.github.io/UI/) and [🍄piitaya's](https://community.home-assistant.io/t/mushroom-cards-build-a-beautiful-dashboard-easily/388590) Home Assistant UIs, but adapted to render well on an NSPanel ([and deal with its distortions](/UI_Design/Material_Bronze#dealing-with-some-of-the-main-constraints-of-the-nextion-display)).

 **Example NSPanel pages using dark-themed Minimalist style.**
 ![Example dark Minimalist style](/UI_Design/Minimalist/ExampleM_IR_ST_LT_1280x640.png)